Point-of-Care · TBI Detection

 Analyse

-GLIA's proprietary platform detects and quantifies microRNA biomarkers that signal brain injury.
+GLIA's proprietary platform detects and quantifies miRNA biomarkers that signal brain injury.

 03